rowatt/sitepush/readme.txt

 = Requirements =

-SitePush is currently in active development.
-It has been extensively tested on single site installations on a limited range of servers, but has not been tested on many different setups.
-Because it uses shell commands to do some of its stuff, there is more chance of things going wrong than with most plugins.
+SitePush uses shell commands to do some of its stuff, so there is more chance of things going wrong than with most plugins.
+Please check that your set up meets these requirements, and even if it does, please test your setup thoroughly before pushing to a live site.

-It is currently well tested on:-
+SitePush is currently well tested on:-

-* Linux (Centos 5)
+* Linux
-* MacOS X 10.7 (MAMP)
+* MacOS X (MAMP)

-It may not work properly if your host has PHP safe mode enabled.
-I am currently investigating issues with SitePush on GoDaddy shared hosting - if you are using GoDaddy shared hosting and would like to use SitePush, please contact me.

-It is completely untested and will not work:-
+SitePush should work on Windows systems, but with the following caveats:-

+* backup of files will not work
+* clearing of arbitrary cache files will not work (caches[] option in sites config)
+* it is not as well tested on Windows systems

+If you would like to help make SitePush work better on Windows systems please let me know.

+**SitePush will not work in whole or in part**:-

+* if your host has PHP safe mode enabled
+* if your host does not allow PHP to execute shell commands
-* where you wish to push between sites on different servers.
-Currently, SitePush must have filesystem access to all sites it pushes to.
+* to push files between sites on different servers.
+Currently, SitePush must have filesystem access to all sites it pushes files to.
+Your databases can, however, be on different servers as long as they are accessible by the site your are pushing from.
-* on Windows based systems (if you would like SitePush to work on Windows and are able to help, please let me know).

 It has experimental support for Multisite installs:-
 * it will not run if you have WP_ALLOW_MULTISITE or MULTISITE defined as TRUE in your wp-config file unless you also define SITEPUSH_ALLOW_MULTISITE to TRUE in your wp-config file.